hhxsv5/laravel-s/README.md

 ## Common components

 ### Apollo
-> `LaravelS` will get the `Apollo` configuration and write it to the `.env` file when starting.
+> `LaravelS` will pull the `Apollo` configuration and write it to the `.env` file when starting.
 At the same time, `LaravelS` will start the custom process `apollo` to monitor the configuration and automatically `reload` when the configuration changes.

 1. Support hot updates.